borilla/base64-thumbnails/README.md

 # base64-thumbnails

-Search for images and output a JSON file containing size data and base64 thumbnails.
-See [base64-thumbnails-test](https://github.com/borilla/base64-thumbnails-test) for a demo
+Search for images and output a JSON file containing size data and base64 thumbnails

+The base64 thumbnails can be used for progressive image loading.
+See a [jsfiddle](https://jsfiddle.net/borilla/pacf4kva/) for a demo of progressive image loading using a base64 image URI.
+See [base64-thumbnails-test](https://github.com/borilla/base64-thumbnails-test) for a demo of how this can be achieved using this module

 ## Installation